Russian strikes on a medical center kill 9 people in the Ukrainian city of Sumy

-KYIV, Ukraine (AP) — Two consecutive Russian attacks on a medical center in the northeastern Ukrainian city of Sumy killed at least nine people on Saturday morning, officials said.
+KYIV, Ukraine (AP) — Two consecutive Russian attacks on a medical center in the northeastern Ukrainian city of Sumy on Saturday killed at least nine people, officials said.

 The first strike killed one person.
 Russia attacked again while patients and staff were evacuating, said Ukraine’s Interior Minister Ihor Klymenko.

 Local officials in Sumy said Shahed drones were used in the attack.
-Twelve other people were wounded, Sumy's City Military administration said.
+Twenty-one other people were wounded, Sumy Acting Mayor Artem Kobzar said.

 Sumy lies some 20 miles (32 kilometers) from Russia's Kursk region, where Ukrainian troops have been deployed since Aug.
 6 in a bid to divert the Kremlin's military focus away from the front line in Ukraine.